Skip to main content

 prd_config.yaml

-Configuring mapping.yaml file
+Configuring mapping.yaml file (DEPRECATED)

 Note that this file is automatically generated by the prd pull command.
 It is typically not necessary to configure it manually unless some more advanced use-case is needed.